spaceguybob/apx-install/README.md

 # apx-install
-a universal installer script for apx or unix based oses
+a universal installer script for apx in unix based oses

 DEPENDENCIES
 ``` go ``` ``` git ``` ``` curl ```